cosmos/ibc/spec/ics-002-client-semantics/README.md

 ## Technical Specification

+This specification outlines what each *client type* must define.
+A client type is a set of definitions of the data structures, initialisation logic, validity predicate, and misbehaviour predicate required to operate a light client.
+State machines implementing the IBC protocol can support any number of client types, and each client type can be instantiated with different initial consensus states in order to track different consensus instances.
+In order to establish a connection between two machines (see [ICS 3](../ics-003-connection-semantics)), the machines must each support the client type corresponding to the other machine's consensus algorithm.

+By convention, client types shall be globally namespaced between machines implementing the IBC protocol.

 ### Data Structures

 #### ConsensusState

-`ConsensusState` is a opaque type defined by each consensus algorithm, used by the validity predicate to verify new commits & state roots.
+`ConsensusState` is a opaque data structure defined by a client type, used by the validity predicate to verify new commits & state roots.
 Likely the structure will contain the last commit produced by the consensus process, including signatures and validator set metadata.

 `ConsensusState` MUST be generated from an instance of `Consensus`, which assigns unique heights for each `ConsensusState`.
 Two `ConsensusState`s on the same chain SHOULD NOT have the same height if they do not have equal commitment roots.
-Such an event is called an "equivocation", and should one occur, a proof should be generated and submitted so that the client can be frozen.
+Such an event is called an "equivocation" and MUST be classified as misbehaviour.
+Should one occur, a proof should be generated and submitted so that the client can be frozen and previous state roots invalidated as necessary.

 The `ConsensusState` of a chain MUST have a canonical serialization, so that other chains can check that a stored consensus state is equal to another.